Channel Allocation Scheme Based On Greedy Algorithm In Cognitive Vehicular Network

 - FBS Femtocell base station

-- The action occurs much more in physical layer hence the data is transfering towards the eavesdropper can be efficiently avoided.
+- The action occurs much more in the physical layer hence the data is transferring toward the eavesdropper can be efficiently avoided.

-- The relay selection plays a vital role here and the schemes are less.
+- The relay selection plays a vital role here and the schemes are fewer.